 Root canal treatment is performed to repair a severely decayed or infected tooth.

-Root canal treatment tends to have a reputation for being painful, but the reality is that the procedure helps to alleviate a range of uncomfortable symptoms.
-The treatment can help to save an infected or decayed tooth from extraction and can improve one’s overall oral health.
+Root canal treatment tends to have a reputation for being painful, but the reality is that the procedure actually helps to alleviate a range of uncomfortable symptoms.
+In fact, the treatment can help to save an infected or decayed tooth from extraction, and can improve one’s overall oral health.
 But how do you know if you could benefit from the procedure?
 Read on to find out more about the signs that root canal treatment is required, and what the process involves…

 What are the signs that root canal treatment is required?